raspiblitz/raspiblitz/FAQ.md

 - New: Specter Desktop (connect DIY Specter-Wallet or ColdCard) [details](https://github.com/cryptoadvance/specter-desktop/blob/master/README.md)
 - New: JoinMarket [details](https://github.com/JoinMarket-Org/joinmarket-clientserver)
 - New: Activate 'Keysend' on LND by Service Menu [details](https://github.com/rootzoll/raspiblitz/issues/1000)
+- New: SendMany App (wallet & chat over keysend)
 - New: Reset SSH cert if SSH login not working [details](FAQ.md#how-can-i-repair-my-ssh-login)
-- New: Make it easier to Copy The Blockchain over Network from running Blitz[details](https://github.com/rootzoll/raspiblitz/issues/1081)
+- New: Make it easier to Copy The Blockchain over Network from running Blitz
 - Removed: Clone Blockchain from second HDD (use CopyStation script)

 ## Whats new in Version 1.4 of RaspiBlitz?